Cooling Tower Efficiency

 Both types are based on evaporative cooling.

-Note!
-Be aware that medium temperature systems like cooling towers are known sources of Legionella!
-Good cleaning and maintenance systems are important to minimize the potential damage.
+Note! - be aware that a medium temperature system - like cooling a tower - are a known source of pathogenic bacteria causing the Legionnaires disease.
+Good cleaning and maintenance of the systems are important to minimize the risk.

 Related Topics